Moapa Valley Water District ~ Service Policies

 All service connections purchased prior to March 9, 2006 that have been installed and approved by the District but have not provided water to the assigned parcel shall be considered to be in a standby status.
 All service connections in the standby status shall be charged and the owner of the assigned parcel shall pay a monthly fee of $9.38 /month to defer the cost of monthly reads/inspection.

 This monthly standby fee shall be adjusted by the same percentage at the time the monthly meter rate is adjusted.
-Upon delivery of water to the parcel through the assigned service connection, the service connection will lose its standby status and the service connection shall be charged and the owner of the assigned parcel shall pay the prevailing monthly meter rate.
+Upon change in ownership or delivery of water to the parcel through the assigned service connection, the service connection will lose its standby status and the service connection shall be charged and the owner of the assigned parcel shall pay the prevailing monthly meter rate.

 Once a service connection has been removed from standby status it cannot return to standby status if the meter is shut off and locked at some future date.
 All service connections purchased after March 9, 2006 which are shut off and locked when installed will be charged the prevailing monthly meter rate.
 All service connections which are shut off and locked after this date will also be charged the prevailing monthly meter rate.
 (3-9-06)